elbywan/hyperactiv/README.md

     obj.c = obj.a * obj.b
 }
 const delayedMultiply = computed(

-    // when dealing with asynchronous functions
+    // When dealing with asynchronous functions
-    // wrapping with computeAsync is essential to monitor dependencies ({ computeAsync }) =>
+    // wrapping with computeAsync is essential to monitor dependencies.

+    ({ computeAsync }) =>
         delay(100).then(() =>
             computeAsync(multiply)),